 On Expedition with Conrad: The Allure of the Arctic

 Most people would point to larger-than-life creatures – like the majestic polar bear or the hardy walrus – when selecting their favorite denizen of the Arctic.
-But Conrad Combrink, Silversea’s Vice President of Expeditions, Turnaround Operations and Destination Management, chooses instead a seemingly unassuming and relatively unknown bird: the Arctic Tern.
+But Conrad Combrink, Silversea’s Senior Vice President of Expeditions, Destination and Itinerary Management, chooses instead a seemingly unassuming and relatively unknown bird: the Arctic Tern.

 Labeling them as “small, resilient, spectacular creatures,” Combrink highlights that what this nearly monochromatic seabird lacks in size, it more than makes up in sturdiness.
 Each year, the small feathered voyager completes roundtrip journeys of 70,000 to 90,000 kilometers (43,000 to 56,000 miles) from pole to pole, by far the longest migration in the animal kingdom.

 Much like the Arctic Tern, Combrink has clocked extensive mileage during his decades exploring the planet’s most remote and exotic destinations, from Antarctica to the Russian Far East.
 And some of his earliest expedition journeys began in the Arctic; in Greenland, to be exact.

 “I love Greenland.
 I spent a couple of summers working up there on an expedition ship and I wasn’t prepared for the beauty of this destination; I had no expectations,” says Combrink.
 “The amount of icebergs, the scenery, the fjord systems, the local communities… every single day is different.
 You wake up and the scenery around you changes constantly.
 I always look for opportunities to include this destination in our itineraries.”